OtKwesi/SalesAnalytics_BritainShoppers/README.md

 Targeted SQL queries regarding various business questions can be found [here](https://github.com/OtKwesi/SalesAnalytics_BritainShoppers/blob/4927e29b299aa9b64df5e7c7f236f7ed53851da2/SQL_Business_Analysis_Queries.pdf).

 ## 🔁 Data and Sales Analytics Pipeline Overview
-This presents an end-to-end sales analytics solution for a UK retail dataset.
+This is an interactive diagram with hyperlinks that presents an end-to-end sales analytics solution for a UK retail dataset.
 It showcases everything from data sourcing and cleaning to analysis and dashboarding, all version-controlled and documented.

 ```mermaid
 flowchart TB